tastycodedev/tastycodedev.github.io/content/blog/2024/bob-reads-a-text-file/index.md

 ---
 title: "Bob Reads a Text File"
-description: 'This is a story about Bob, a junior developer, who learns how to optimize file reading in C++ by switching from std::getline to std::string_view.
+description: 'This is a story about Bob, a junior developer, who learns how to optimize file reading in C++ by switching from std::string to std::string_view.
 This change drastically improves performance, making the process even 180x faster in some cases.'
 cover: cover.png
 image: cover.png